rpalo/fanbot/README.md

  - Learns from target's tweets?
  - Target can tell bot how frequently to post?
  - Console mode for debugging?
+ - Main.py --no-greeting argument
+ - Command line arg for printing tweets instead of tweeting to API for debugging.

 ## Installation and Operation